PHPFastCGI/php5-fastcgi/README.md

 These instructions below were used to install the extension on a virtual machine running Ubuntu 64-bit Server 15.04.

 I had a couple of issues with installing libfcgi.
-Firstly, you may need to add "#include <stdio.h>" to the top of fcgio.cpp to get it to compile.
-Secondly, check the directory that the ./configure is configuring the library to install to a directory that your linker actually looks in (not always the case).
+Firstly, you may need to add "#include &lt;stdio.h&gt;" to the top of fcgio.cpp to get it to compile.
+Secondly, check that ./configure is configuring the library to install to a directory that your linker actually looks in (not always the case).

 ```sh
 sudo apt-get install php5-dev